inato/data-engineer-hiring/README.md

-# Product Engineer Hiring Resources
+# Data Engineer Hiring Resources

 We gather here all our public hiring process resources for our Data Engineer role at Inato.

 ## Resources:

-* [Angel.co official job post](https://angel.co/inato/jobs/294449-product-engineer) (where you can apply and check out the team)
+* [Angel.co official job post](https://angel.co/inato/jobs/284415-data-engineer) (where you can apply and check out the team)
 * [Job description](/job-description.md)
 * [Team principles](/team-principles.md)
 * [Hiring process](/hiring-process.md)